tomkerkhove/promitor/README.md

 [![Donate](https://promitor.io/media/buttons/paypal.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LYCEDSP3S5P9G&source=url)

+## Get in touch
+Do you have a security issue to report or just want to privately contact me?
+Feel free to [write me an email](mailto:kerkhove.tom@gmail.com)

 ## Thank you!
 We'd like to thank all the services, tooling & NuGet packages that support us - [Thank you](https://promitor.io/thank-you)!